icwells/go-tools/README.md

 # go-tools

-Commonly used GO functions
+## Commonly used GO functions (intended for personal use, but feel free to use)

+### To download and install to gopath:
+	go get github.com/icwells/go-tools

+	go install github.com/icwells/go-tools

-## strarray contains functions for working with slices and maps of strings
+strarray contains functions for working with slices and maps of strings

-## iotools wraps open and create file functions with error handling
+iotools wraps open and create file functions with error handling

-## toUTF will convert and input file to utf-8 (in-progress)
+toUTF will convert and input file to utf-8 (in-progress)